dylsteck/DylanContentGraph/Articles/Next in Tech - Mar. 4, 2023.md

 slug: "next-in-tech-mar-4-2023"
 ---

 Happy Saturday and welcome back to Next in Tech!
 Hope everyone had a great week.
-We're back with many new developments after a short hiaitus last week:
+We're back with many new developments after a short hiatus last week:

 ## Coinbase launches Base L2